-The ability to create lighter, stronger components under such low budgets have expanded the abilities of the aerospace industry to create complex components.
-After a thorough research, we have found the top 7 applications of 3D printing in the aerospace industry:
+The ability to create lighter, stronger components under such low budgets has expanded the abilities of the aerospace industry to create complex components.
+After a thorough research, we have found the top six applications of 3D Printing in the aerospace industry.

-Plane Seat: A lighter plane seat has been 3D printed by Andreas Bastian, an engineer at Autodesk which weighs 40% less (766 gm) than a conventional plane seat.
-He created the ceramic mould after creating the plastic mould using 3D printing to obtain the final piece.
+A lighter plane seat has been 3D printed by Andreas Bastian, an engineer at Autodesk, which weighs 40% less (766 gm) than a conventional plane seat.
+He created the ceramic mould after creating the plastic mould using 3D Printing in order to obtain the final piece.

-Safran helicopter engines: Safran Helicopters recently launched a new range of helicopter engines.
+Safran Helicopter launched a new range of helicopter engines last year.
 The Anteo-1K engines have 3D printed parts, including parts inside the combustion chamber.
-Additive Manufacturing has enabled Safran to reduce production costs without compromising engine performance.
+AM has enabled Safran to reduce production costs without compromising the engine performance.
 These 3D printed engines created are almost 30% more powerful than those previously manufactured.
-This increased performance helps helicopters in departments, such as, search and rescue missions.
+This increased performance helps helicopters in departments such as search and rescue missions.

-Fuselage panel of STELIA: STELIA Aerospace has recently changed its interest into AM and created its first 3D printed reinforced fuselage panel.
-They carried out the project using Wire and Arc Additive Manufacturing (WAAM) technology.
-Its one square metre demonstrator shows that Additive Manufacturing makes it very easy and flexible to design the stiffeners of the fuselage panels, offering more design flexibilities.
+Stelia Aerospace changed its interest into AM to create its first 3D printed reinforced fuselage panel.
+It carried out the project using Wire and Arc Additive Manufacturing (WAAM) technology.
+Its one square metre demonstrator shows that AM makes it very easy and flexible to design the stiffeners of the fuselage panels, offering more design flexibilities.

-Pratt & Whitney engines: Almost twelve parts of a Pratt & Whitney engine has been created using AM, engines that now equip Bombardier aircraft and carriers.
-These are mainly fasteners and injection nozzles 3D printed from titanium and nickel.
-Pratt & Whitney has saved almost 15 months over the entire design process and the final weight of the part has come out 50% less than the conventional.
-The engine manufacturer has used electron beam melting (EBM) and direct metal laser sintering (DMLS) technologies.
+Almost 12 parts of a Pratt & Whitney engine have been created using AM – engines that now equip Bombardier aircraft and carriers.
+These are mainly fasteners and injection nozzles, 3D printed from titanium and nickel.
+The manufacturer has saved almost 15 months over the entire design process and the final weight of the part has come out 50% less than the conventional.
+The engine manufacturer has used Electron Beam Melting (EBM) and Direct Metal Laser Sintering (DMLS) technologies.

-Stratasys’ drones: Stratasys collaborated with Aurora Flight Sciences to create an advanced unmanned series of aerial vehicles with jet propulsion in the year 2015, which can fly faster than 150 miles per hour; it is called the UAV.
-More than 75% of the vehicle’s parts have been 3D printed manufactured through fused deposition modeling technique.
-A lightweight but high-performance material, the ULTEM 9085™ was used in this printing.
+Stratasys collaborated with Aurora Flight Sciences to create and advance an unmanned series of aerial vehicles with jet propulsion in the year 2015, which can fly faster than 150 miles per hour and is called the UAV.
+More than 75% of the vehicle’s parts have been 3D printed, manufactured through Fused Deposition Modelling (FDM) technique.
+A lightweight but high performance material, the ULTEM 9085™ was used in this printing.

-Perdix drones by US Army: US Army, in collaboration with researchers at MIT designed ‘Perdix’ drones and tested successfully.
-The US Army are no strangers to AM as they have previously created concrete barracks using 3D printing.
+The US army, in collaboration with researchers at MIT, designed ‘perdix’ drones and tested successfully.
+The US army is no stranger to AM, as it has previously created concrete barracks using 3D Printing.
 103 drones perform collectively as one brain and don’t act individually.
 In order to avoid crashing, they use sensors to maintain a safe flight distance.
-They have the ability to jam the enemy radars.
+They have the ability to jam enemy radars.